pratapladhani/mcs-labs/labs/autonomous-account-news/README.md

 In this lab, you will build an autonomous news assistant agent that:

 - Is triggered periodically
-- Scans Salesforce for large (high-value) opportunities
+- Scans sales data for large (high-value) opportunities
 - Searches for related industry news articles
 - Uses deep reasoning in Copilot Studio (powered by Azure OpenAI o1) to assess relevance
 - Sends a structured HTML report via Microsoft 365 Outlook